MicrosoftDocs/Viva/WorkplaceAnalytics/azure-templates/process-explorer.md

    * To search for word phrases in any order, separate the words with spaces (for example **budget finance manager**).
    * Use **Keywords OR** to include titles with words that contain any of the words entered or any combination of these words (phrases separated with spaces).
    * Use **Keywords NOT** to exclude titles with these words from the search and data analysis.
    * Use the filter tab and options to filter by one or more sources, such as by analyst or model, and by one or more categories, such as budget, as shown in this graphic.
-You can also adjust the probability range for how likely it's accurate based on the the source and categories.
+You can also adjust the probability range for how likely a meeting or email must be in a category before it's assigned to that category.

       ![Process Explorer filter options](./images/pexp-filter-options.png)